Wooloowin - Lutwyche

 The labour market in Wooloowin - Lutwyche demonstrates typical performance when compared to similar areas across Australia

-Wooloowin - Lutwyche has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 4.2% as of September 2025, with an estimated employment growth of 0.7% over the past year.
+Wooloowin-Lutwyche has a highly educated workforce with strong representation in professional services.
+The unemployment rate was 4.2% as of September 2025.
+Employment growth over the past year was estimated at 0.7%.

 Frequently Asked Questions - Employment